nazimboudeffa/mern-cookbook/README.md

 * NodeJS (we have some experience with JS)
 * ExpressJS (there are some repos working with it)
 * MongoDB (Restful API)
-* VUE (instead of React or Angular) https://github.com/nazimboudeffa/vue-cookbook
+* VUE (instead of React or Angular) atm read https://github.com/nazimboudeffa/vue-cookbook

 Ok let's move to french, but keep in mind that you'll need to negociate in english